 Vehicles submitted for a GSCCR Club Permit must be 25 years old, must reflect that it is a Sporting or Classic car, be sympathetic to the Club’s ethos of promoting interest in sporting and classic cars, be well presented, and reflect that the owner is an enthusiast.

 As with most benefits, there come obligations.
 Not only do you need to abide by the Scheme, but the Club is required by Vicroads to ‘monitor’ both your ‘paperwork & driving’, and your cars on-going ‘compliance’.
-The first is done by the ‘User Agreement’ form, and the second is by observing the car at our events.
+This is achieved by observing the car at our events.
 Hence the need for you to attend events, and this is also the way we promote our wonderful club to the public, and where we all get the chance to enjoy each others’ Classic or Sporting car up close.

 The Authority to Offer the Club Permit Scheme

 To initially be able to offer, and to continue to be able to offer Club Permits, Vicroads required us to provide (in their words) “Confirmation of intention to control member’s behaviour arising from the use of vehicles subject to a Club Permit – particularly any proposed use outside permit conditions”.

 As well, our “By-Laws need to contain provisions to allow for control of abuse of the Club Permit, for example: – suspension of the member; fining of the member; expulsion of the member; notification of abuse and/or expulsion of the member to Vicroads.”

 In an extreme case where a member abuses the CPS, not only will they face large penalties under the Law, but the Club could be stripped of its ‘right’ to be part of the CPS, and all members would cease to be able to drive their vehicles on the CPS with this Club.